ess-community/aiml-blogs/content/posts/Intro-Diffusion-Models-part1/index.md

 Diffusion models come in different forms, depending on whether the diffusion process is modeled in *discrete* or *continuous* time, and whether noise is removed through *probabilistic* or *deterministic* dynamics.

-One of the most widely used approaches is the Denoising Diffusion Probabilistic Model[^Ho2020] (DDPM), which performs diffusion in discrete time.
+A breakthrough approach is the *Denoising Diffusion Probabilistic Model* (DDPM)[^Ho2020], which performs diffusion in discrete time.
 It models the generative process as a reverse <mark class="green">*Markov chain*</mark>, gradually denoising the sample through a fixed sequence of probabilistic transitions.

 ><mark class="green"> *A **Markov chain** is a discrete-time stochastic process where the next state depends only on the current state — not on the full history of how you got there.*</mark>

-Other diffusion formulations include DDPM's deterministic variants like Denoising Diffusion Implicit Models[^JSong2020] (DDIMs) that accelerate sampling by integrating an *ordinary differential equation (ODE)* instead of a Markov chain, and continuous-time score-based models[^YSong2020], which use *stochastic differential equations (SDEs)* to model noise removal.
+Other diffusion formulations include DDPM-inspired variants such as *Denoising Diffusion Implicit Models* (DDIMs)[^JSong2020], which introduce a non-Markovian formulation that enables deterministic and faster sampling, and continuous-time *score-based* models[^YSong2020], which replace the discrete Markov chain with stochastic and ordinary differential equation perspectives to model the diffusion and denoising processes.
 More recent approaches further optimize efficiency by performing diffusion in a compressed latent space (e.g., Latent Diffusion Models[^Rombach2021] - LBMs), or by unifying diffusion with flow-based or implicit guidance techniques for improved controllability and speed.

 {{< quote-red >}}
 **We focus on the DDPM in this post since it provides the most basic foundation.**